baotonglu/dash/README.md

 -k          the type of stored keys: fixed/variable (default: "fixed") -vl         the length of the variable length key (default: 16)
 ```

+For easier usage, you could modify the script `run.sh` we provide to test the hash tables by changing the parameters.

 ## Miscellaneous